AI Consultant for Small Business

 What the numbers look like for real SMEs

 These are not edge cases.
 They are the same pattern for every small business we work with.
-Find the workflow that is hemorrhaging hours or cash, ship a system that fixes it, measure the recovery in real currency.
+Find the workflow that is hemorrhaging hours or cash, deliver a system that fixes it, measure the recovery in real currency.
 Every engagement pays for itself inside the first quarter or we have not done our job.

 05